Kotlin/kotlin-eclipse/dev-documentaion.md

 #### Kotlin parsing

 There are PSI and Kt elements that are basically represent concrete syntax tree of Kotlin program.
-To get parsed version of some source file
+(The term "PSI" is used in IntelliJ IDEA to refer to the syntax tree, and stands for "Program Structure Interface".)
+To get the parsed version of a source file
 [`KotlinPsiManager`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/builder/KotlinPsiManager.kt)
 should be used.
 Note that it caches last version of `KtFile`, so to get actual `KtFile`, source code of file can be explicitly passed to the [`getKotlinFileIfExist`](https://github.com/JetBrains/kotlin-eclipse/blob/master/kotlin-eclipse-core/src/org/jetbrains/kotlin/core/builder/KotlinPsiManager.kt#L368)